 Set up your printer

 Since we’re using a regular desktop printer, we’ll be using plain-old 8.5x11-inch paper, which you can tape to your packages…but we recommend getting half sheet sticker paper, so you can peel and stick.
-You can find half sheet sticker paper at your local office store or search for it online.

 If you’re shipping lots of packages, we definitely recommend getting a label printer like the Rollo Printer.

 After you’ve bought a shipping label, click the giant green “Print Label” button.

 At the top of the popup, select the label format you need for your printer.
 A regular desktop printer will print on 8.5x11 inch paper, which can fit up to two labels per page.
 The 4x6 inch option is for label printers, so only choose this format if you’re using that type of printer.

 Once you’ve selected the label format, Pirate Ship will generate a label preview below, as long as you’re using a web browser that supports it, like Google Chrome.

 We recommend using Chrome because it supports in-line PDFs, which will simplify printing your labels.

 In Chrome, when you put your cursor over the label preview, there’s this little print button on the top right, which will save you a couple extra steps when printing your labels.
 As you can see, clicking it opens a printing dialog box without having to download the file.